RusuTraianCristian/RusuTraianCristian/README.md

 # Hello, world!

-- 🌱 I’m currently learning Rust & GO and aspiring to build a high level framework to bring Rust's speed, performance and security to the web, on the frontend.
+- 🌱 I’m currently learning Rust & GO and aspiring to write a high level framework in Rust
 - 👯 I’m looking to collaborate on interesting Rust projects

 Currently a part time software engineer @Convect, a software development agency founded by myself.